mridul037/mridul037/README.md

 **Quote of the hour:**

-Beauty is more important in computing than anywhere else in technology because software is so complicated.
-Beauty is the ultimate defense against complexity.
+What is simplicity?
+Simplicity is the shortest path to a solution.

-~ David Gelernter
+~ Ward Cunningham
 <pre>

 </pre>